 One such example involves the differences in how we use our brain.
 First, it would be advantageous to understand left brain/right brain thinking patterns.
 The left side of the brain controls thought processes such as; logic, positioning, sequencing, numbers, problem solving, cause and effect and so on.
 The right side controls thought processes such as; creativity, imagination, emotion, visualization, feel and so on.
 All of us use one side of our brain a little more to much more than the other side of our brain.
 It is always beneficial for the teacher to asses which side of the brain a particular student naturally uses most effectively.

-teacher now has a vehicle that can be used to convey information more efficiently.
+After establishing this, the teacher now has a vehicle that can be used to convey information more efficiently.
 The teacher that forces “cause and effect” upon a student that is very right sided, might be trying to put a square peg into a round hole.
 That particular student would most likely process information more efficiently if they can focus more upon feel or imagery.
 In other words, the right side of their brain is the vehicle that they can use to get to their destination with more efficiency.

 Well…there are many opportunities to use vehicles and a wise teacher will see those opportunities and take advantage of them.
 A few vehicles that can be listed here are: practice routines, drills, physical exercises, thought exercises, keeping statistics, demonstration etc…!
 The teacher that does not take advantage of opportunities to use vehicles slows down the learning process.